Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ### Poison
 When affected by a poison, you make a Resistance roll against some roll of the opponent's.
 Success means that you shrug off the effects of the poison.
 Failure means that you have been poisoned.

-Actual poisons may carry any number of effects, but the most prominent is poison damage.
-For every IC that passes, you take damage equal to the poison's rating, for the full duration of the poison.
+Actual poisons may carry any number of effects, but the most pertinent is the poison's damage.
+For every IC that passes, you take damage equal to the poison's Severity (or rating), for the full duration of the poison.
 For example, you're affected by a Poison 5 with a duration of 12.
 You take 5 damage per IC, each IC, until 12 counts after when you were first affected, for a total of 60 damage.

 You may be affected simultaneously by multiple poisons.
 However, a single source (a specific jutsu or type of venom) may only affect you once; another application of it while under its effects simply renews the duration.
+Likewise, you suffer only the Special Effect(s) of a single poison at a time.

 ### Shock
 Similar to Paralysis but more of a general impediment to one's ability to move and act, Shock effects slow down ordinarily fast-moving, fast-acting shinobi, making it easier to outmaneuver an enemy before they can recover.